Mohamedsalahacc/ansible-k8s-cluster/README.md

 A guide for using this repo to spin up a Kubernetes cluster is available at [Installing your Kubernetes homelab cluster in minutes with Ansible](https://perdue.dev/installing-your-kubernetes-homelab-cluster-in-minutes-with-ansible/)

-#
+# ips
-ansible 192.168.1.22
+- ansible 192.168.1.22
-master  192.168.1.21
+- master  192.168.1.21
-node01  192.168.1.23
+- node01  192.168.1.23

 # Features
 - containerd
 - calico for pod networking

-#
+# Important
-- ubuntu 'to access as a root '
-(Apply on Master and Worker Nodes )
+- ubuntu ' to access as a root ' , (Apply on Master and Worker Nodes )

-vim /etc/ssh/sshd-config
+    - vim /etc/ssh/sshd-config

-1)

-FROM:
-#PermitRootLogin prohibit-password
-TO:
-PermitRootLogin yes
+        - 1) FROM: #PermitRootLogin prohibit-password ==> TO: PermitRootLogin yes

-2) sudo systemctl restart ssh
+        - 2) sudo systemctl restart ssh

-3)

-sudo passwd
+        - 3) sudo passwd " change password "
-[sudo] password for linuxconfig:
-Enter new UNIX password:
-Retype new UNIX password:
-passwd: password updated successfully

-(Apply on Ansible )
+- (Apply on Ansible )
     - ssh-keygen
-ssh-copy-id root@ip-master
+    - ssh-copy-id root@ip-master
-ssh-copy-id root@ip-worker
+    - ssh-copy-id root@ip-worker

-(Apply on Master )
+- (Apply on Master )
     - ssh-keygen
-ssh-copy-id root@ip-worker
+    - ssh-copy-id root@ip-worker

 # Quickstart